Exabyte-io/TensorMol/README.md

  - Path integral simulations via interface with [I-PI](https://github.com/i-pi/i-pi) MD engine.

 ## News:
- - Did we disappear?
-NO! but TensorMol0.2 is being developed in a private developers branch.
-It'll be back here soon.
- - (update 3/29/2018) TensorMol0.2 will arrive before 5/1.
-It adds additn'l element support, geometrical constraints, conformational search and other features.
+ This fork of TensorMol is being maintained by [Team Exabyte](exabyte.io).
+Check back periodically for new features and other improvements!

 ## License: GPLv3
 By using this software you agree to the terms in COPYING